syang-lab/Text2SQL-RAG-Chatbot/README.md

 ```

 2. Create LLM Model
-<br> The model should inherent the LLM model in langchain
+<br> The model should inherit the LLM (Large Language Model) model in Langchain.

 ```
     from langchain.llms.base import LLM